fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 Senju passed through here on his way "north".
 It would be way more accurate to say that he took a left turn at Alberqu— uh, Chigaku— and headed for Nyuku, which is way more west of here than it is north.
 Have fun sailing north from Chigaku and not finding anywhere to land!

-There's a dungeon nearby known as the Troll Hole.
+There's a **dungeon** nearby known as the **Troll Hole**.
 It's in the swamps SE of here.
-While you're there, you should look for pools and search the fourth level, although there's no word on *why*.
+While you're there, you should look for **pools** and search the fourth level, although there's no word on *why*.
 The pool in the 'Rec Room' is not useful, but there are lots of magic pools (of the good kind) in the Troll Hole.

-Here's a bit of a spoiler: There's a Kichigai in the stockade that will tell you that Senju hid a word in the Troll Hole.
+Here's a bit of a spoiler: There's a Kichigai in the stockade that will tell you that Senju hid a **word** in the Troll Hole.
 The problem is you can't get to him without a Blue Crystal, because he's behind a Rakhammon's Curtain.
 So maybe you dive the Troll Hole not knowing what you're looking for, or maybe you completely forget to come back here after you figure out what Crystals are good for, or maybe you just read a good walkthrough that tells you what to do.

-The Evil One, who rules "the four hells", is immune to magic.
+The **Evil One**, who rules "the four hells", is immune to magic.
 Presuming that's the Deathlord, this has the potential to be a pretty serious problem.
 (Turns out that's only 99% true, about which more later.)
 The bit about four hells is germane, as well, which is also a very *Deathlord* thing to do: hide a significant point in a very subtle sentence.

 ### Crystalmist

 *Services:* training, melee weapons (Naginata), missile weapons (Great Bow), armor (Yoroi), misc. armor

-The other town on Chigaku is in the NE and houses the continental trainer, which makes it a good base for diving the Troll Hole.
+The other town on Chigaku is in the NE and houses the continental trainer, which makes it a good base for diving the **Troll Hole**.
 By the way, the Hole was (supposedly) flooded years ago, but there have been reports of – wait for it – trolls in the area!

 There are also two important clues to be found here, both about the powerful relics you'll need to win the game.

 The first is about the Blue Crystals.
-The designers played a particular clever trick here; if you go walking around the *outside* of the city walls -–yes, there's *one* square of room to do so – you can find some Brigands who tell you that there are crystals to be found in the Lagoon, in a land S of Nyuko [sic].
+The designers played a particular clever trick here; if you go walking around the *outside* of the city walls -–yes, there's *one* square of room to do so – you can find some Brigands who tell you that there are crystals to be found in the **Lagoon**, in a land S of Nyuko [sic].
 There are several other opportunities to get clued into the location of the Crystals, though, if you miss this one (and the "due south of the second stone" clue from Nyuku).

-The other is about the Lantern of Kasumi, a great samurai from the past, which will "light your way"; this turns out to be a very subtle clue on how to navigate the Deathlord's domain, which is full of impenetrable darkness unless you can find the Lantern.
+The other is about the Lantern of **Kasumi**, a great samurai from the past, which will "light your way"; this turns out to be a very subtle clue on how to navigate the Deathlord's domain, which is full of impenetrable darkness unless you can find the Lantern.

 The "Home of Sotashi" houses a bunch of Ansatsusha that will attack you.
 There's also some Kabuto in the NE that attack on sight.
 I guess this is what happens when you bust down doors.
-On the other hand, you can also learn (NW, $$) that Shumi the necromancer lives in a tower on the SW part of the continent.
+On the other hand, you can also learn (NW, $$) that **Shumi** the necromancer lives in a **tower** on the SW part of the continent.
 That sounds like a dungeon, though it turns out to be optional.

 ### Troll Hole

 Okay, it's time to take on your first "word dungeon".
 It's only four levels, so not too bad, but it's absolutely covered in swamp.
 You'll want to make sure you have a full load of food before coming in here, because you'll be resting a lot.
-Okay great, let's check out the "Services" tabs and figure out where the nearest food vendor is... wait, **no one** on Chigaku sells food?!
+Okay great, let's check out the "Services" tabs and figure out where the nearest food vendor is... wait, *no one* on Chigaku sells food?!
 I have to sail to either Kodan or Nyuku to find a food vendor?! *What the hell.*

-*sigh*
+(*sigh*) Well, I suppose it's an excuse to dust off Z4:TABEMONO, if you've got it.

-Well, at least the monsters aren't that big a deal: mostly Hobake, Kaibu, Trolls, and Skeletons.
+At least the monsters aren't that big a deal: mostly Hobake, Kaibu, Trolls, and Skeletons.
 Trolls hit three times a round but are otherwise within your capabilities.
 As hinted at previously, there are an absolute ton of [magic pools](./walkthrough-0.md#using-magic-pools) here, so you can [save-scum](./walkthrough-0.md#managing-save-files) for some serious stat boosts if you're either using a good map or willing to drink a lot of dungeon water.

 **Level 1:** You're immediately standing in some swamp, so get moving.
 Step E and don't drink the water.
 Avoid the side rooms and work your way around clockwise to the first intersection.
 Go W, all the way S, and E. The stairs are in the SE, up a side passage not quite all the way at the end of the hall.